gaetansels/Powershell-lab-setup-windows-adv-lab1-/documentation.md

 2) `New-NetIPAddress -InterfaceIndex 11 -IPAddress 192.168.153.201 -PrefixLength 24 -DefaultGateway 192.168.153.254 `

+This is putting a static IP on the client

 ## Add client to domain

 `Add-Computer -DomainName LOCAL.TEST -Restart`